SpindlySpider/UoP-AI-CW/ga/GA_documentation.md

     return gait
 ```

-### Comparisons Combination of Selection and Crossover
+### Comparisons of combinations of Selection and Crossover techniques

 To identify the most effective combination of **selection** algorithm and **crossover** algorithm, several controlled tests were conducted.
 All other algorithm parameters were kept constant to ensure that any performance differences were solely due to the combinations of **selection** and **crossover** being compared.
 The following code was use for the test:
 ```python